nel417/3d-cubes-react/README.md

 You can zoom in and out.

 By clicking on a cube, it will scale bigger or smaller.

+Thank you!